 Evolution of cultures.
-Differences, similarities and effects of material and non-material culture on economic, social, and political organization.
+Differences, similarities and effects of material and nonmaterial culture on economic, social, and political organization.
 Contributions of social scientists to cultural anthropology.
 Prerequisite: Junior classification.

-Social Problems.
+314. Social Problems.
 (3-0).
 Credit 3.
+II

 Social problems explored from standpoint of social, economic, political, and physical implications operating to produce the impact of social change.
 Solutions to major social problems.
-Prerequisite: Soc.
-205 or approval of Department Head.
+Prerequisite: Approval of Department Head.

-The Family.
+315. The Family.
 (3-0).
 Credit 3.
 I, II